Country Brief: Qatar

 • QatarEnergy declared force majeure on all LNG contracts (Mar 4)

-• Restart timeline: weeks, not days; gas liquefaction shutdown/restart is complex
+• Restart timeline: weeks, not days; gas liquefaction shutdown/restart is complex.
+Even with ceasefire, Ras Laffan restart will take weeks of safety checks and re-commissioning

 • Qatar shot down two Iranian bombers targeting Al Udeid, the first Qatari air-to-air combat in history